University of St Andrews: Exchange programmes

 St Andrews has developed student exchange partnerships with universities around the globe, though offerings are largely concentrated in North America, Europe, and Asia.
 Exchange opportunities vary by School and eligibility requirements are specific to each exchange program.

-In North America, the highly competitive Bachelor of Arts International Honours program, run in conjunction with the College of William & Mary in Williamsburg, Virginia, allows students studying Classical Studies, Film Studies, International Relations, English, History, or Economics to spend two years at each institution and earn a joint degree from both.
+In North America, the Bachelor of Arts International Honours program, run in conjunction with the College of William & Mary in Williamsburg, Virginia, allows students studying Classical Studies, Film Studies, International Relations, English, History, or Economics to spend two years at each institution and earn a joint degree from both.
 The Robert T. Jones Memorial Trust funds the Robert T. Jones Jr. Scholarship, which allows selecting St Andrews students to study, fully funded, for a year at Emory University in Atlanta, and Western University and Queen's University in Canada.
 The Robert Lincoln McNeil Scholarship allows students to study at the University of Pennsylvania.

 One of the largest North American exchanges is with the University of California system, in which students can study at UC Berkeley, UC Los Angeles (UCLA), UC Santa Cruz (UCSC) and UC San Diego (UCSD).

 Other North American partners offering multiple exchanges include the University of Virginia, the University of North Carolina at Chapel Hill, Washington University in St. Louis, Washington and Lee University, Elon University, and the University of Toronto.
 Some exchanges are offered within specific research institutes at St Andrews, rather than across entire Schools.
 For example, the Handa Centre for the Study of Terrorism and Political Violence (CSTPV), within the School of International Relations, offers student exchanges in partnership with the School of Foreign Service at Georgetown University.

 St Andrews participates in the Erasmus Programme and has direct exchanges with universities across Europe.
 For example, in France exchanges are offered at the Sorbonne, Sciences Po, and University of Paris VI.
 In the Netherlands, students can study at Leiden University and Utrecht University.
 Narrower exchanges include those with the University of Copenhagen, the University of Oslo, and Trinity College Dublin.
 Exchanges are also available for postgraduate research students, such as the opportunity for social scientists to study at the European University Institute in Florence, Italy.

 More recently, St Andrews has developed exchanges with partners in Asia and Oceania.
 Notable partners include the University of Hong Kong, Hong Kong University of Science and Technology and National University of Singapore in Asia; the University of Auckland, Australian National University and the University of Melbourne in Oceania.